Azure/aksArc/preview/node-pools-bugbash/node-pools-bugbash-azure-vm.md

 $getIp | Select-Object Name,IpAddress,@{label='FQDN';expression={$_.DnsSettings.Fqdn}}
 ```

+### RDP into the Azure VM
-RDP to the VM you just deployed in the previous step, then using PowerShell ISE (in Admin mode) or VScode run the following commands.
+RDP into the VM you just deployed in the previous step, then using PowerShell ISE (in Admin mode) or VScode run the following commands.
 You can find RDP instructions when you click on the virtual machine resource on the Azure portal.

-### Install AZ CLI on Host
+### Install AZ CLI on the Azure VM
 ```PowerShell
 $ProgressPreference = 'SilentlyContinue'; Invoke-WebRequest -Uri https://aka.ms/installazurecliwindows -OutFile .\AzureCLI.msi; Start-Process msiexec.exe -Wait -ArgumentList '/I AzureCLI.msi /quiet'; rm .\AzureCLI.msi
 Exit